 Is it Russian Teacakes or Christmas Snowball Cookies?
 I know them by both — love them both — but usually call them Russian Teacakes.

 In any case, they are, for me, the quintessential Christmas cookie.
-It wouldn’t be the holiday without them.
+It wouldn’t be the holidays without them.
 In fact, if I only made one Christmas cookie, it would be these.
 To me, it’s just Christmas, in the form of a beautiful, white, fluffy snowball.

 The jingle of a sleigh ride in the snow, chestnuts roasting over an open fire, a snowman, and one true love.
 Then add Russian Teacakes on that sleigh ride, with my husband, as we drive by roasting chestnuts.
 That’s how “Christmasy” these snowball cookies are to me.